thomabir/NICEfpga/software/README.md

 Make sure `make` is installed (e.g. `sudo apt install make`).

-1. Create a new application project in Vitis IDE.
+1. Create a new application project in Vitis Unified IDE.
+TODO Explain in detail.
-   1. Click `Create Application Project`.
-   2. Ignore the welcome page, click `Next`.
-   3. Select `Create a new plaform from hardware (XSA)`, then `Browse`, and select the `.xsa` file you created previously by synthesizing the files in the `../hardware` directory.
-The default path is `~/code/NICEfpga/NICEfpga-vivado/design_1_wrapper.xsa`.
-Click `Open`, then `Next`.
-   4. Enter the Application project name `NICEfpga`, click `Next`.
-   5. Keep the default domain: `standalone_ps7_cortexa9_0`.
-CLick `Next`.
-   6. Select the `lwIP Echo Server` template.
-Click `Finish`.
 2. Add the code to the `src` directory.
    1. Replace `echo.c` and `main.c` in the project with the files in this repository.
    2. Add `includes.h` from this repository to the `src` directory of the project.
-3. Set compiler and linker flags
+3. Configure the project and compiler settings
-   1. Set the `Release` configuration as active: In the Assistant pane, right-click on `Release`, then `Set Active`.
+   1. In the Navigation pane, expand the `niceFPGA` application, click on `Settings -> launch.json`.
-   2. Locate on the `Explorer` tab on the left: `Explorer -> NICEfpga_system -> NICEfpga -> NICEfpga.prj`.
-Right-click on `NICEfpga.prj` and click on `Properties`.
+   2. Under `Bitstream File`, select `${workspaceFolder}/platform/hw/sdt/design_1_wrapper.bit`.
+This is necessary such that changes in the FPGA design are reflected in the software.
+This is a [known bug](https://adaptivesupport.amd.com/s/question/0D54U00008GmLxbSAF/workaround-updating-hardware-specifications-in-a-vitis-unified-project-using-xsa-doesnt-work?language=en_US) in Vitis and may be fixed in the future.
+   3. In the Navigation pane, click on `niceFPGA [Application] -> Settings -> UserConfig.cmake`.
+   4. Under `Compiler Settings -> Optimization`, select `-O3` and add `-ofast` under `Other optimization flags`.
+This enables the highest level of optimization.
+   5. Under `Linker Settings -> Libraries`, add `m` to load the math library.
+4. Build and run the project
-   3. In the pane on the left, select `C/C++ Build -> Settings`.
-On the top, set the configuration `Release` (as opposed to debug).
-Make sure it shows `Release [ Active ]` afterwards.
+   1. In the `Flow` pane on the left select the  `NICEfpga` component.
-   4. In the second pane from the left, select `ARM v7 gcc linker -> Libraries`.
-Locate the tab named `Libraries (-l)`, click on the small green plus symbol on the right (`Add ...`) and enter `m`.
-Click `Ok` and `Apply and Close`.
-   5. In the second pane from the left, select `ARM v7 gcc compiler -> Optimisation`.
-Set the `Optimization Level` to `Optimize most (-O3)`.
-Also, add `-Ofast` to other optimisation flags, since it's not an option in the menu above.
-4. Build and run the project.
-   1. In the `Assistant` tab, locate `NICEfpga_system` and make sure it is selected.
-   2. Click the hammer symbol in the `Assistant` tab to build the project, and then the green arrow symbol to run it.
-When running for the first time, select `Launch Hardware` in the dialog that appears.
-Afterwards, you can reuse the same configuration.
+   2. Click on `Build` to build the project, and then on `Run` to run it.
-   3. Make sure that you're on the `Release` build.

 The Zynq will now send UDP packets to the IP address defined in `main.c`, variable `RemoteAddr` (default: `192.168.88.250`), and to port `RemotePort` (default: `12345`).
 To receive the data on the remote computer, use